meejah/magic-wormhole-protocols/dilated-file-transfer.md

 It is reasonable to imagine that some clients may not make use of this feature at all (e.g. CLI programs) and so work and bandwidth can be saved by not producing and sending them.

 This becomes a new `"feature"` in the protocol.
-That is, the version information is upgraded to allow `"features": ["basic", "thumbnails"]`.
+That is, the version information is upgraded to allow `"features": ["core0", "thumbnails"]`.

 Peers that do not understand (or do not _want_) thumbnails do not include that in their `"features"` list.
 So, according to the protocol, these peers should never receive anything related to thumbnails.
-Only if both peers include `"features": ["basic", "thumbnails"]` will they receive thumbnail-related information.
+Only if both peers include `"features": ["core0", "thumbnails"]` will they receive thumbnail-related information.

 The thumbnail feature itself could be implemented by expanding the `Offer` message: